Burning, mystery fluids and no bleeding: I'm scared!

 Seriously, it's all going to be okay, and there's just no reason for you to be so scared.

-For starters, it's totally normal for ejaculate to run out like that after intercourse where the male partner ejaculates without a condom.
+For starters, it's totally normal for ejaculate to run out like that after intercourse where the partner with the penis ejaculates without a condom.
 That's plain old gravity: when you're laying down or sitting it tends to run out more gradually then when you're standing right up.
 It's normal, and it's okay.
 It's also normal for your own self-lubrication to be present.

 It's normal for there not to be blood involved in any of this.
 Even if this was your first time having intercourse, it's just as common NOT to bleed as it is TO bleed.
 Obviously, ideally, we're looking for there NOT to be bleeding, since one big reason bleeding happens is because a person with a vagina either isn't aroused and relaxed enough before intercourse, and/or her partner is being too rough.

 I'm willing to bet that those cramps and your stomach ache were like more from being so scared and nervous.
 Too, sometimes sexual arousal and intercourse can give us crummies in our tummies.
 Per the arousal, that causes some hormonal changes in us, which can make us feel a bit out of sorts sometimes.
 Too, vaginal intercourse also can bump us and our orgasm around a decent bit, so that can also result in cramping and stomach upset.

 The burning in your vagina is about the only thing that causes me any concern.
 Now, it's possible that if you weren't using extra lubricant, or were going at it for a while that you felt a burning just because of the semen coming in contact with vaginal tissue that was a bit raw: that's normal enough.
 (Though for future reference, lube is your friend, and you only want to have intercourse when you want it, and for as long as it feels good -- if you start feeling raw, it's time to stop.)